 The traditional way to handle a divorce is through litigation.
-Whether a couple is onboard with this method or are using it because the couple is unable to adequately get through alternative divorce methods, litigation means that a couple is relying on the court system to reach final decisions on each of their divorce issues.
+Whether a couple is on board with this method or is using it because the couple is unable to adequately get through alternative divorce methods, litigation means that a couple is relying on the court system to reach final decisions on each of their divorce issues.
 But in order to do that, each spouse will have to go through various tasks.

 First, there are interrogatories.
-This is when each spouse poses questions to the other, giving the 30 days to answer them.
-Each spouse can also request for the production of documents.
-This means that each spouse must disclose certain documents to the other, which is often items like pay stubs, bank statements, tax returns, property deed, car titles and photographs.
+This is when each spouse poses questions to the other, giving them 30 days to answer them.
+Each spouse can also request the production of documents.
+This means that each spouse must disclose certain documents to the other, which is often items like pay stubs, bank statements, tax returns, property deeds, car titles, and photographs.

 Divorce can be a rather complex process, and when spouses are in a high conflict dissolution, it can be challenging to decide on any of the divorce issues they are faced with.
 Thus, those filing for divorce or currently going through the process should understand their rights and how they could reach a fair and timely final divorce decree.